dbis-uibk/relax/README.md

 ## Contributors
 * Spanish translation was contributed by https://github.com/Nifled
-* Korean translation was contributed by @jeongwhanchoi https://github.com/jeongwhanchoi
+* Korean translation was contributed by https://github.com/jeongwhanchoi